Gerald Boland: Minister for Justice

-The outbreak of World War II in 1939, known as the Emergency in Ireland, resulted in a number of new cabinet appointments and Boland became Minister for Justice.
+Following the outbreak of World War II in 1939, known in Ireland as the Emergency, there was a cabinet reshuffle, and Boland was appointed as Minister for Justice.
 He took over at a time when the IRA had once again declared war against the British state and had begun their Sabotage Campaign.
 Boland was charged with the task of crushing the organisation and preventing the IRA from drawing the Irish state into conflict with the UK.
 Although Boland always considered himself a Republican, he took a hardline against the IRA and used his powers to order the internment of hundreds of IRA members before introducing military courts and special criminal courts.

-In 1940, a number of imprisoned IRA members went on hunger strike, Boland, however, refused to grant their release.
+In 1940, several imprisoned IRA members went on hunger strike, Boland, however, refused to grant their release.
 Two of the men eventually died, one of whom was the nephew of one of Boland's Fianna Fáil colleagues.
-Tony D'Arcy died as a result of a 52 day Hunger-strike (16 April 1940) at the age of 32 and Jack McNeela died three days later (19 April 1940) after 55 days on hunger strike.
+Tony D'Arcy died as a result of a 52-day hunger strike (16 April 1940) at the age of 32 and Jack McNeela died three days later (19 April 1940) after 55 days on hunger strike.
 These deaths sparked reprisals by the IRA on the Garda Síochána.
 Boland subsequently introduced tougher measures by setting up a military court with the death penalty with no provision for appeal except for a review by the government.
 In all, twelve men were found guilty with six of them facing death and the remaining six having their sentences changed to imprisonment.
 Amongst those executed was Charlie Kerins, an acting Chief of Staff of the IRA.

 As Minister of Justice, Boland was also asked to enforce policies of wartime censorship, however, finding the idea of the state censorship distasteful he established a censorship board to avoid accusations of bias.

 During the Emergency, Boland was also responsible for the detention of several foreign agents in pursuit of Ireland's strict policy of neutrality.
 During this time some 500 individuals were interned and 600 were sentenced under the newly introduced Offences against the State Act, 1939.
 By 1943 the IRA were in disarray, particularly after the Chief of Staff was arrested and imprisoned, leaving the organisation without leadership.
 Boland and Fianna Fáil felt their hardline was backed by the electorate following strong returns for the party at the 1944 general election.

-In 1947, Boland was amongst four leading Fianna Fáil figures (including de Valera) of being involved in the "Locke's Distillery Scandal", an accusation brought by Oliver J. Flanagan that foreign businessmen were bribing members of Fianna Fáil in order to gain the right to purchase the distillery.
-A tribunal of inquiry found no evidence to support the claims, but nonetheless event tainted the public's view of Fianna Fáil.
+In 1947, Boland was amongst four leading Fianna Fáil figures (including de Valera) involved in the "Locke's Distillery Scandal", an accusation brought by Oliver J. Flanagan that foreign businessmen were bribing members of Fianna Fáil to gain the right to purchase the distillery.
+A tribunal of inquiry found no evidence to support the claims, but event tainted the public's view of Fianna Fáil.